Securing a Clinical Site

 - This facility will be asked to enter into an Education Agreement with Jackson College.
 (This process is handled by the Allied Health Office and Jackson College’s Legal Affairs Office).

-Please download the DMS Advising Fact Sheet (pdf), print a copy, sign the last page, and return it to Student Services, or fax it to 517.796.8631.
+Please download the DMS Advising Fact Sheet, print a copy, sign the last page, and return it to Student Services.